Unlocking Creativity & Sparking Real Change

 Food For All

 Insight: Oklahoma had the largest monthly food truck festival in the United States.
-Oklahoma also ranked 10th worst in the U.S. for food insecurity, a poignant juxtaposition.
+Oklahoma also ranked 10th worst in the U.S. for food insecurity.
+The contrast was too striking to ignore.

-Impact: A community crowdfunded Food For All food truck launched as a focal point at events centering collective welfare consciousness among patrons.
-3,000+ gratis meals served, $26k raised directly benefiting the Regional Food Bank of Oklahoma.
+Impact: The community crowdfunded Food For All food truck became a focal point at events centering collective consciousness on hunger.
+Served 3,000+ meals served.
+Raised $26k+ for the Regional Food Bank of Oklahoma.

 Food Truck With A Social Good Twist